Cheltenham (Vic.)

 Table Chart PROFILE FAQ

-Cheltenham has a typical household mix, with a median household size of 2.4 people
+Cheltenham has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.5% of all households, including 32.8% couples with children, 23.7% couples without children, and 10.9% single parent families.
-Non-family households account for the remaining 31.5%, with lone person households at 28.9% and group households comprising 2.6%.
-The median household size is 2.4 people.
+Family households comprise 68.5% of all households, including 32.8% couples with children, 23.7% couples without children, and 10.9% single parent families.
+Non-family households account for the remaining 31.5%, with lone person households at 28.9% and group households comprising 2.6% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households